brantburnett/couchbase-index-operator/README.md

 ### Targeting an externally managed Couchbase cluster

-To target an externally managed Couchbase cluster, use `manualRef` instead of `clusterRef`.
+To target an externally managed Couchbase cluster, use `manual` instead of `clusterRef`.
 The referenced [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) must exist in the same namespace as the CouchbaseIndexSet, and contain two keys `username` and `password`.